openlibhums/memory-alpha/content/old-docs/styling/image-guidelines.md

 The Collection page uses the Large Image file of an Issue and, if it's not available, the default large image for its parent journal.
-In all three core themes landscape images are best here.
+In all three core themes, landscape images are best here.

 <div class="tip">